tidy-finance/website/docs/51_constrained_optimization_and_backtesting.md

 # Constrained optimization and backtesting

-\index{backtesting} In this chapter, we conduct portfolio backtesting in a more realistic setting by including transaction costs and investment constraints such as no-short-selling rules. \index{short-selling}
+\index{Backtesting} In this chapter, we conduct portfolio backtesting in a more realistic setting by including transaction costs and investment constraints such as no-short-selling rules. \index{Short-selling}
 We start with *standard* mean-variance efficient portfolios. \index{Efficient portfolio}
 Then, we introduce further constraints step-by-step.